adolfintel/flogo/README.md

 [Try Flogo](https://flogo.fdossena.com)

 ## Features
-* Strong, static typing
 * Several types of variables: Integer, Real, String, Boolean; variables can also be declared with an initial value
+* Strong, statically typed
 * Standard C-like syntax for expressions to make it easier to switch to a "real" prorgamming language
 * Detection of errors such as overflows, uninitialized variables, etc.
 * All standard loop types: Do-While, While and For (basic-style)
 * Lots of built-in functions (see documentation for a complete list)
-* Chat-like interface to interact with the program
-* Undo/Redo, Cut/Copy/Paste
-* Execution speed control and step-by-step mode to better follow the flow of the program
+* Execution speed control and step-by-step mode to better follow the flow of the program; a turbo mode is also available to run larger programs at maximum speed
+* Easy to use UI with Undo/Redo, Cut/Copy/Paste and keyboard shortcuts
+* Chat-like Input/Output UI, similar to Flowgorithm
 * Several built-in themes
-* Very small and optimized, can easily run on a low-end laptop
+* Very small and optimized, can easily run on an old low-end laptop
 * Touchscreen and mobile support
 * Export to SVG and PNG
 * Built-in documentation